Sensedia/api-platform-hybrid/kubernetes/README_en.md

 Run the following command to deploy **Agent Gateway**.

 > NOTE: Replace the term ``VERSION`` with the Helm chart version number, as shown in the section **Sensedia Helm Charts Repository**.

+As mentioned earlier in Agent-Authorization session, you can configure a base64 redis password if necessary.

 ```bash
 helm upgrade --install agent-gateway sensedia-helm-s3/agent-gateway --version VERSION --namespace MY_HYBRID_ENV --values api-platform-hybrid/agent-gateway.yaml